conala-corpus/conala-corpus.github.io/README.md

 ## Dataset Information

-We have released a dataset crawled from [StackOverflow](http://stackoverflow.com), automatically filtered, then curated by annotators, split into 2,379 training and 500 test examples (read more about the process [here](mining.md)).
+We have released a dataset crawled from [Stack Overflow](http://stackoverflow.com), automatically filtered, then curated by annotators, split into 2,379 training and 500 test examples (read more about the process [here](mining.md)).
 We also provide a large automatically-mined dataset with 600k